Búho de Anteojos

 Spectacled Owl

-Appearance: The Spectacled Owl has a distinctive appearance characterized by its large size, with adults typically measuring about 48 to 60 cm in length.
+Appearance: The Spectacled Owl has an appearance characterized by its large size, with adults measuring 46 cm in length.
 It has a striking facial mask with prominent white “spectacles” (or eye rings) around its bright yellow eyes.
-The plumage is generally dark brown to blackish, with lighter cross-bar markings on the breast and pale buff or white feathers on the belly.
+The plumage is dark brown to blackish, with lighter cross-bar markings on the breast and pale buff or white feathers on the belly.
 Their wings are rounded, and they possess a relatively short, broad tail.

-Habitat: This owl primarily inhabits tropical and subtropical forests, especially along rivers and in mature woodlands.
-They are commonly found in lowland rainforests, but can also be seen in second-growth forest and sometimes in adjacent agricultural areas.
+Habitat: This owl inhabits tropical and subtropical forests along rivers and in mature woodlands.
+They are found in lowland rainforests, but can also be seen in second-growth forest and sometimes in adjacent agricultural areas.
 The species prefers areas with dense canopies, where they can easily hunt and roost.

-Behavior: Spectacled Owls are nocturnal hunters, primarily active at night (crepuscular) and relatively solitary.
+Behavior: Spectacled Owls are nocturnal hunters and active at night (crepuscular) and somewhat solitary.
 They feed on a variety of prey, including small mammals, birds, and reptiles.
 They often hunt from a perch, swooping down to capture their prey.
-Their call is a distinctive deep hooting sound, often a two-note call, that can be heard at night.
+Their call is a deep hooting sound, often a two-note call, that can be heard at night.

 Conservation Status: According to the IUCN the Spectacled Owl is classified as Least Concern.